zzzprojects/sqlfiddle/README.md

 [Local Railo Admin](http://localhost:8080/railo-context/admin/web.cfm)

 The simplest thing to do would be to set the password just to "password" (no quotes).
 This is the default password in the config.
-If you choose to use another Railo admin password, you must set it in the file src/main/webapp/config/design/settings.cfm and update the CFAdminPassword.
+If you choose to use another Railo admin password, you must set it in the file src/main/webapp/config/development/settings.cfm and update the CFAdminPassword.
+Once you set the admin password, you don't need to do anything else in the Railo Administrator.
+You can load the site at [localhost:8080](http://localhost:8080/).

 You should now have a functional copy of SQL Fiddle running locally.
 Out of the box, the only database "servers" you have are SQLite instances (since those actually run in your browser).
 Setting up others requires separate work for each one (and isn't really necessary for most development work).